TimSpizer/ACS730projectGroup9/README.md

 Create security groups for the load balancer, allowing inbound traffic from the internet and outbound traffic to the web servers. variables.tf:
 Define variables for port numbers and protocols.
-4. IAM Module
-main.tf:
-Create an IAM role for the EC2 instances with permissions to access S3 and any other necessary resources.
-Create an IAM instance profile and associate it with the role.

 5. Auto Scaling Group Module
 main.tf:
 Create launch configurations for the EC2 instances, specifying the AMI, instance type, security groups, and user data for installing and configuring the web application.